COMPILATION OF THE ACCOUNTS (CHARITY EXEMPT)

 • make judgements and estimates that are reasonable and prudent; and

-•prepare the accounts on the going concern basis unless it is inappropriate to presume that the charity will continue in business.
+•prepare the accounts on the going concern basis unless it is inappropriate to presume that the charitable company/charity will continue in business.

-2.2You have asked us to assist you in the preparation of the accounts.
-We will compile the annual accounts for your approval based on the accounting records maintained by you and the information and explanations you give us.
-We shall plan our work on the basis that no report is required by statute or regulation for the year, unless you inform us in writing to the contrary.
+2.3 We shall plan our work on the basis that no report on the accounts is required by statute or regulation for the year, unless you inform us in writing to the contrary.
 In carrying out our engagement we will make enquiries of management and undertake any procedures that we judge appropriate but are under no obligation to perform procedures that may be required for assurance engagements such as audits, independent examinations or reviews.

-2.3 You have advised us that the charity is exempt from an audit of the accounts and does not require an independent examination.
-We will not carry out any work to determine whether or not the charity is entitled to these exemptions.
-However, should our work indicate that the charity is not entitled to any exemption, we will inform you of this.
+2.4 You have advised us that the charitable company/charity is exempt from an audit of the accounts and does not require an independent examination.
+We will not check whether this is the case.
+However, should our work indicate that the charitable company/charity is not entitled to the exemption, we will inform you of this.

-2.5 Since we will not carry out an audit, nor confirm in any way the accuracy or reasonableness of the accounting records maintained by the charity, we are unable to provide any assurance as to whether the accounts that we prepare from those records present a true and fair view.
-We will, however, advise you on whether your records are adequate for the preparation of accounts and recommend improvements.
+2.6 Since we will not carry out an audit, nor confirm in any way the accuracy or reasonableness of the accounting records maintained by the charitable company/charity, we are unable to provide any assurance as to whether the accounts that we prepare from those records present a true and fair view.
+We will, however, advise you on whether your records are adequate for the preparation of financial statements and recommend improvements.

 3. FORM OF THE ACCOUNTANTS’ REPORT

-3.1We shall report to the Board of Directors of the charitiable company/Trustees of the charity, with any modifications that we consider may be necessary, that in accordance with this engagement letter and in order to assist you to fulfil your responsibilities, we have compiled, without carrying out an audit, the accounts from the accounting records and from the information and explanations supplied to us.
-The report should not be used for any purpose other than as set out in this engagement letter.
-To the fullest extent permitted by law we do not accept or assume responsibility to anyone other than the Board, as a body, for the whole of this report.
+3.1We shall report to the Board of Directors of the charitiable company/Trustees of the charity, with any modifications that we consider may be necessary, that in accordance with this engagement letter and in order to assist you to fulfil your responsibilities, we have compiled, without carrying out an audit, the accounts from the accounting records of the charitable company/charity and from the information and explanations supplied to us.
+To the fullest extent permitted by law we do not accept or assume responsibility to anyone other than the Board, as a body, for the work or for this report.